marick/ecto_test_data_builder/USE.md

   |> service_gap_for("bossie", name: "sg")
 ```

-This name gets installed as shorthand, really just for consistency
+`service_gap_for` installs that name as shorthand, really just for consistency
 with other schemas.
 The generated names get shorthand too, just out of laziness.